-The 2017 Scenic and Wildlife Photography Workshop will be held June 20-24 at Rocky Mountain National Park.
+The 2018 Scenic and Wildlife Photography Workshop is scheduled for June 26-30 in Rocky Mountain National Park.

 For the workshop schedule and additional details including deposit requirement and cancellation policy, visit www.rockyphotoworkshop.com.

 Nowhere else will you find the opportunity to improve your outdoor photography skills with great instructions, at a spectacular location, and at a great price.
 The early summer workshop is perfect for photographing flowers, wildlife, and unbelievable scenery.
 Best of all, enrollment for each workshop is strictly limited to no more than 10 students… assuring you the finest in personalized instruction regardless of your skill level.
 For more information, email Nic Showalter, workshop coordinator.
 To view photos by 2013 workshop participants click here.
 Photos taken at the 2015 workshop can be seen here.

 Comments from past participants:

 “I have a much better understanding of what to look for in landscape photography.
 The importance of light.
 ISO, DOF, and shutter speed are not that complicated!”

 “Jared and Nic were able to pinpoint my faults and bad habits early on and help me to correct them.
 Their technical and artistic knowledge and its application in the field was extremely valuable.”

 “This workshop helped me grow … by helping me develop a better eye for composition, better understanding of the histogram and … of the importance of light.”

 “The most disappointing part of the workshop was that ‘it ended’.”

 The workshop is open to those with either digital or film cameras with manual adjustment.
 The fee for the 5-day workshop is $1195.
 This fee includes all instruction, daily transportation, park admission fees, plus an 18-month membership in Rocky Mountain Outdoor Writers and Photographers.
 Lodging and meals – at our headquarters, YMCA of the Rockies – are not included.